pizzapanther/pizzapanther.github.io/libs/djzen/README.md

 Note: `zen_urls` can be mixed with Django URLs. `zen_url` immediately takes a URL and converts it to a valid Django URL object. `zen_url` will also pass through any keyword arguments.

+### Static Files

+Static files will be served automatically with the production server.
+You only need to run the `collectstatic` command on deployment.

+`python manage.py collectstatic`

+### Secrets

+Secrets are stored in `.env` which use the DotEnv format.
+The values are loaded into environment automatically if a `.env` exists.